unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 - **Access mode:** Controls permissions - read-only or read/write.
 Use the most restrictive mode that still allows the container to function.

 :::tip Best practice
 Store application data (settings, libraries, etc.) outside the container, typically in the `appdata` %%user share|user-share%%.
-This keeps your data safe during updates or reinstalls.
+This [share management](../manage-storage/shares.md) approach keeps your data safe during updates or reinstalls.
 :::

 :::note